tdfranklin/newtons-apple/README.md

 ### Example

 ```
-$ napp new componentName --none
+$ napp new ComponentName --none
-$ napp new componentName -a
+$ napp new ComponentName -a
 ```

 A file with no lifecycle methods will look like: